The Norfolk Island expedition

 We extend that acknowledgement to the descendants of the Pitcairn Islanders who still walk this land and whose Polynesian ties link them back to the East of this Great Ocean – Tahiti.
 We honour their Pacific story on this land, we acknowledge their Tupuna/Tipuna ancestors and the culture they forged here on Norfolk Island.
 A culture that continues to thrive today.

 And finally, we acknowledge the other Pacific Island communities that now call this Island home.
 The Pacific diasporas from across the Great Ocean – whose connection to this land may be more recent but whose presence also adds to the Pacific narrative of Norfolk Island in the here and now.

-The Australian Museum would like to thank donors and the Australian Museum Foundation for their support of this three-phase expedition.
+The Australian Museum would like to thank donors and the Australian Museum Foundation for their support of this expedition.
 The first phase was made possible by the generosity of the Vonwiller Foundation and Vanessa Tay.